• Key Differences

 difference between 1 tailed and 2 tailed hypothesis

-3. One-Tailed vs Two-Tailed Hypothesis Tests
+3. Difference Between One-Tailed and Two-Tailed Tests

 difference between 1 tailed and 2 tailed hypothesis